D.J. Moore Player Prop Bets for NFL Week 7 | Carolina vs. New York 10/24/2021

 - In last week's outing against the Vikings, Moore was targeted 13 times, totaling 73 yards on five receptions.

-- During his last three games, Moore has racked up 228 yards on 18 receptions with two touchdowns, averaging 76.0 yards per game, on 32 targets.
+- In his last three games, Moore has 228 receiving yards on 18 receptions (32 targets), with two touchdowns, averaging 76.0 yards per game.

 Moore's Carolina Teammates